stackhub/stack-haproxy/README.md

-So, given that you name an application "haproxy-test" and the nginx backends "my-backend", and that nginx is listening on port 80 inside the container you would have the key:
+So, given that you name an application "haproxy-test" and the nginx backends "my-backend", and that nginx is listening on port 80 inside the container you would have the service discovery key:

-`apps/haproxy-test-my-backend-80/containers`

-and the range would be:

-`/apps/haproxy-test-my-backend-80/containers/*`
+`haproxy-test-my-backend-80`

 # Contributing